 A powerful antioxidant, vitamin C helps fight harmful free radicals or unstable atoms in the body which can trigger inflammation and contribute to chronic diseases and cognitive decline if left unchecked (2, 3).

 But like other fruits, papaya isn’t a natural staple of a dog’s diet—and too much of it could be a setup for GI distress rather than relief, says Martin.
 As such, it’s best served as an occasional treat instead of a regular snack.
-Some dog foods, such as Wellness CORE Digestive Health recipes, may feature a small amount of papaya and other superfoods like pumpkin as ingredients to support your pet’s digestive health and well being.
+Some dog foods may feature a small amount of papaya and other superfoods like pumpkin as ingredients to support your pet’s digestive health and well being.

 While there are some papaya-based supplements and enzymes on the market, Martin suggests steering clear of them for now.
 She says more research is needed on how they may affect a dog’s GI tract, and there are other specially-formulated options like prebiotics and probiotics you can ask your veterinarian to recommend if your pup is having digestive issues.

 Although there are some health benefits associated with giving your dog papaya, there are also a few cons that are worth noting.